The EPC C deadline for rental property

 Measures that lift the rating

-• Insulation — loft, cavity-wall, solid-wall (internal or external) and underfloor insulation are usually the biggest single levers.
+- Insulation — loft, cavity-wall, solid-wall (internal or external) and underfloor insulation are usually the biggest single levers.

-• Heating & controls — a modern efficient boiler or heat pump, plus thermostatic and zoned controls.
+- Heating & controls — a modern efficient boiler or heat pump, plus thermostatic and zoned controls.

-• Windows & doors — double or triple glazing and draught-proofing to cut heat loss.
+- Windows & doors — double or triple glazing and draught-proofing to cut heat loss.

-• Lighting — low-energy LED lighting throughout, a low-cost quick win.
+- Lighting — low-energy LED lighting throughout, a low-cost quick win.

-• Renewables — solar PV and, where suitable, battery storage to improve the score and the running cost.
+- Renewables — solar PV and, where suitable, battery storage to improve the score and the running cost.

 Because the EPC is a modelled assessment, the cheapest route to a C is rarely obvious from the outside.
 It is worth commissioning an up-to-date EPC with the assessor’s recommendations, then sequencing the works to reach the band for the least spend — insulation and lighting first, heating and renewables where the numbers justify them.

-What the upgrades typically cost
+What the upgrades may cost

 The key point for landlords is timing and cash flow.
 The cost is real, but it is also plannable and fundable: spreading the works across the next few years, and financing them rather than draining reserves, keeps your portfolio lettable on the far side of the deadline without a scramble.